2012 Cadillac CTS Sport Wagon Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-Test drivers like the CTs Sport Wagon for its performance, which is sporty and powerful.
+Test drivers like the CTS Sport Wagon's sporty and powerful performance.

 - "I know, 'sport sedan' and 'station wagon': The terms might seem as notionally dissonant as 'Rhodes Scholar' and 'Wasilla, Alaska.'
 And yet, as I've said many times and many ways, the sport wagon genotype -- which involves grafting a cargo hold to the back of a fast sedan -- is the perfect solution for emotionally mature motorheads." -- Los Angeles Times